alexharri/website/posts/webgl-gradients.md

 <WebGLShader fragmentShader="simplex_noise" width={400} minWidth={200} height={250} showControls={false} />

-It's worth mentioning that we could use classic perlin noise instead of simplex.
-Perlin noise has been in use longer and is more popular than simplex noise, but I find perlin a bit too "blocky".
+It's worth mentioning that we could use classic Perlin noise instead of simplex.
+Perlin noise has been in use longer and is more popular than simplex noise, but I find Perlin a bit too "blocky".
 Simplex noise, by comparison, feels more natural to me.
 Here's a side-by-side comparison:

 <WebGLShader fragmentShader="simplex_perlin_split" width={800} minWidth={200} height={250} />

-<SmallNote label="" center>Perlin noise is to the left, simplex noise to the right.</SmallNote>
+<SmallNote label="" center>Left is Perlin noise, right is simplex.</SmallNote>

-Anyway, our goal is for this noise to eventually be used to create the background color of our final gradient:
+Anyway, our goal for this animated 2D noise is for it to eventually be used to create the colors of the waves in our final gradient:

 <WebGLShader fragmentShader="final" skew height={275} minWidth={600} maintainHeight={0.3} seed={20582} />

-For our background noise to start looking like that we'll need to make some adjustments.
+For the noise to start looking like that we'll need to make some adjustments.
 Let's scale up the noise and also make the scale of the noise larger on the $x$ axis than the $y$ axis.

 ```glsl
 const float L = 0.0017;